MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/microsoft-identity-manager-2016-install-server-components.md

 -   On the Create Management Agent page, provide the following settings, and then click **Next**.

-    -   Management agent for: FIM Service management agent
+    -   Management agent for: MIM Service management agent

     -   Name: MIMMA